hphelion/documentation/commercial/commercial.install-beta-overview.md

 * 1 undercloud
 * 1 overcloud controller
 * 2 overcloud Swift nodes
-* At least 1 overcloud Compute nodes
+* At least 1 overcloud Compute node

 HP Helion OpenStack beta uses three linked installation phases to deploy a complete OpenStack cloud. <a href ="https://wiki.openstack.org/wiki/TripleO">TripleO</a> simulates the deployment of OpenStack by creating and configuring baremetal servers to successfully run a cloud deployment.